MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 --indep-pairwise $WINDOW $SNP $R2 --allow-extra-chr \
 --out 02_data/canada
 ```
 Let's have a look at the files `02_data/canada.prune.in` and `02_data/canada.prune.out`.
-They include a list of SNP id, as displayed in the VCF file ("53:2:+").
+They include a list of SNP IDs, as displayed in the VCF file ("53:2:+").
 This list will be useful for our subsequent analyses using OutFLANK.
 For other purposes, we may also want to have a VCF file with only LD-pruned markers.
-We are using again VCFtools with the `--exclude` option (and `recode`).
+For this, we are using again VCFtools with the `--exclude` option (and `recode`).
 ```bash
 vcftools --vcf 02_data/canada.vcf --exclude 02_data/canada.prune.out --recode --out 02_data/canada.pruned
 ```